borgar/textbox/README.md

 Textbox is a simple library to layout text for display on SVG or Canvas.
 It can fairly decently line-break and render rich text given some boundaries.
 It understands simple text, and a subset of HTML and LaTeX syntax.
 The original purpose of this software is to aid labeling charts.

+Take a look at [Textbox example and demos](https://observablehq.com/collection/@borgar/textbox) if you are curious what this library can do.

 #### Features:

 - Line-break text to fit dimensions.